django-cms/djangocms-moderation/docs/index.rst

       Each draft in a :ref:`moderation_collection` is wrapped as a :ref:`moderation_request` in order to associate additional :ref:`Workflow` -related data with that draft.
 Each request may also have comments added to it and may send out notifications

    Workflow
       Each :ref:`moderation_collection` is associated with a :ref:`workflow`.
-The workflow determins through what steps the moderation process needs to go and may provide a differing moderation UX for each Workflow.
+The workflow determines through what steps the moderation process needs to go and may provide a differing moderation UX for each Workflow.

    Moderation Request Action
       Each :ref:`moderation_request` will have a number of actions associated with it.
 The number of these is defined as part of the :ref:`workflow`.
 A :ref:`moderation_request_action` is the action taken by an actor who is part of the moderation process.
 E.g. "mark as approved", "request rework", "publish".